oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   in the ***Security*** section.
   {{% /notice %}}

-* _Log File Locations:_ The operator can automatically override WebLogic domain and server log locations using situational configuration overrides.
-This occurs if the domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is not set to `Image`.
+* _Log File Locations:_ The operator can automatically override WebLogic domain and server log locations using configuration overrides.
+This occurs if the domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume` or `FromModel`.
 When overriding, the log location will be the location specified by the `logHome` setting.

 * _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational configuration overrides).
 These will become `domainUID` followed by a